OWASP/API-Security/2019/en/src/0xa2-broken-user-authentication.md

 An API is vulnerable if it:
 * Permits [credential stuffing][1] whereby the attacker has a list of valid usernames and passwords.
-* Permits attackers to perform a brute force attack on the same user, without presenting captcha / account lockout mechanism.
+* Permits attackers to perform a brute force attack on the same user account, without presenting captcha/account lockout mechanism.
 * Permits weak passwords.
-* Sends sensitive authentication details, such as auth tokens and password in the URL.
+* Sends sensitive authentication details, such as auth tokens and passwords in the URL.
 * Doesn’t validate the authenticity of tokens.
-* Accepts unsigned / weakly signed JWT tokens (`"alg":"none"`) / doesn’t
+* Accepts unsigned/weakly signed JWT tokens (`"alg":"none"`)/doesn’t
   validate their expiration date.
 * Uses plain text, encrypted, or weakly hashed passwords.
 * Uses weak encryption keys.